Oussama-ad/Oussama-ad/README.md

 ## 🚀 About Me

-- 🎓 I'm an intermediate Full-stack developer
+- 🎓 I'm an intermediate Full-stack developer.
-- 🌱 Currently exploring different Front-end , Back-end frameworks
+- 🌱 Currently exploring different Front-end/Back-end frameworks, Mobile Development using Flutter, and ML/DL using PyTorch.

 <br clear="both">